 Although the study was very small, it lends some additional evidence to the so-called “hygiene hypothesis.”
 That theory suggests that the surge in allergies and asthma among modern children may have something to do with the increasingly sanitized environments in which they live.

-It’s important to note, however, that the development of asthma and allergies is complicated and involves many factors both environmental and genetic.
+It’s important to note, however, that the development of asthma and allergies is complicated.
+It involves many factors both environmental and genetic.
 Asthma and allergies, which are strongly linked to each other, are among the most common diseases in the industrialized world.

 A similar study done last year, by researchers in Belgium, looked at allergies among children who grew up on European dairy farms.
 This new study, done by researchers at the University of Chicago, focused on differences in asthma and allergy rates among the Amish and Hutterite farming families.
-Although the two Christian sects are similar in their isolation and ethnicities, their farming practices are distinct with the Hutterites embracing modern agricultural technics and the Amish decidedly old-school with most everything done by hand and plows pulled by animals.
+Although the two Christian sects are similar in their isolation and ethnicities, their farming practices are distinct.
+The Hutterites embrace modern agricultural technics.
+The Amish decidedly old-school with most everything done by hand and plows pulled by animals.

-“Our study in a small number of children was sufficient to show significant differences in the prevalence of asthma and in immune profiles, suggesting that very strong environmental factors must account for these differences,” the researchers said in the paper.
+“Our study in a small number of children was sufficient to show significant differences in the prevalence of asthma and in immune profiles,” the researchers said in the paper. “(This) suggesting that very strong environmental factors must account for these differences.”

 The “very strong environmental” differences referred to in the study was the high level of bacteria in the dust in Amish family environs.
 The researchers looked at both the content of that dust – even taking samples and exposing mice to the dust – and they also looked at blood samples from children in both groups.